 Here are some simple definitions for common terms that may come up when you talk with health professionals about RA.

-Acute Pain: This is pain that comes on quickly.
-It can be severe, but it usually lasts less than 6 months.
+Acute pain: This is pain that comes on quickly.
+It can be severe, but it usually lasts less than 6 weeks.

 Antibody: This is a protein in your blood that attacks bacteria, viruses, and other things called antigens that might be harmful.
 Antibodies stay in your system in case the antigens come back.
 Your doctor may do a blood test to look for antibodies linked to RA.

-Arthralgia: This is inflammation or pain that comes from inside a joint.
+Arthralgia: This is pain that comes from inside a joint.
 It can be anything from mild soreness to intense pain that makes it hard to move.

 Arthropathy: This is the term for any disease of your joints.
 Doctors may use it instead of "arthritis."
 Rheumatoid arthritis is considered an inflammatory arthropathy because it makes your joints inflamed.